rayfoster14/01c-taleforge/Readme.md

 Thank you for this opportunity.
 I had many ideas that I wanted to implement, however I tried to keep to the time scale set to give a more reasonable reprentation of what can be achieved.

 Things I missed:
 - Comments - Apologises, I kept some comments through out but I ran out of time for commenting my code accurately.
-I will provide a follow up with comments ONLY later this weekend, the git commit will show no code changes, just extra comments.
+I will provide a follow up with comments ONLY later this weekend, the git commit will show no code changes, just extra comments. (now commited)
 - Add a basic authentication flow - My solution is not using particually secure technologies.
 I would want to implement a simple JWT model for my API requests, with some sanitisation/validation of the data coming in.
 (mock user login via email/password, no need for real auth provider)
 - Design - I know functionality is much more important than design on this, however a lick of paint wouldn't go amiss!
 With the retro styled emoticons, I was planning on a MSN Messenger themed AI story generator using the flow as messenger bubbles.
 - Explore React Flow more - it's my first time using this library and I was blown away with it's simplicity.
 I would have been be reading more documentation and implementing more features.
+- Refactoring - Adding and removing feautres on the fly there are some redudant variables.etc and opportunities for refactoring to make the code much more readable.

 ## Setup